Categories: Everyday Life, Woodstock

 Fourth of July celebration, Woodstock, 1870

-- Connecticut Historical Society and Connecticut History Online
+- Connecticut Historical Society and Connecticut History Illustrated

 On July 4, 1870, President Ulysses S. Grant attended Independence Day celebrations at Roseland Cottage in Woodstock.
 His host, Woodstock-native Henry C. Bowen, had gained success in the dry goods and newspaper businesses in Brooklyn, New York, and, in 1846, had established a summer retreat in his hometown.